Immersion Q&A [Question and Artist]: Lily

 See more of Lily’s work here.

 Thanks so much to Lily Reeves for her time to answer these questions and letting us get to know her better!
-Be sure to check out Amanda’s latest work on display in Brea Gallery’s group installation show Immersion, opening February 9, 2019.
+Be sure to check out Lily’s latest work on display in Brea Gallery’s group installation show Immersion, opening February 9, 2019.